-Consistency is the most fundamental principal for improving ease of navigation and promoting institutional identity.
+Consistency is the most fundamental principle for improving ease of navigation and promoting institutional identity.
 This is particularly true with web domains and addresses, which are an increasingly critical part of an organization's brand.

 WMU has a legal interest in the use of its name and associated trademarks, including those contained or portrayed in domain names.
 This policy is intended to promote consistency in the ways in which the University, its programs and activities are portrayed on the web, and to help assure that all sites and pages officially representing the University, its programs and activities meet established standards.